jobisoft/webext-support/ai/thunderbird-webextensions-skill.md

 - Never guess an API or its parameters.
 Never use an API which does not exist.
 - Evaluate the section about "Important Guidelines for AI Assistants" below.
 You MUST NOT repeat any of the mistakes mentioned there and follow the presented guidelines.
 - Read about the Experiment APIs which are scheduled for inclusion, they could help if none of the official APIs fit your needs.
 See the "Experiment APIs" section below.
 - Only consider custom Experiments if truly necessary.
-Understand the maintenance requirements mentioned in the "Experiment APIs" section below, and that you should target Thunderbird ESR instead of the Thunderbird Standard Release when using custom Experiments.
+Understand the maintenance requirements mentioned in the "Experiment APIs" section below, and that you should target Thunderbird ESR instead of the Thunderbird Standard Release when using Experiments.
 - Read the repositories listed in the "Example Repositories" section below, to learn about different approaches and how to use Thunderbird's WebExtension APIs.
 - Keep it simple for beginners: Avoid complex build processes and include dependencies directly and do not use TypeScript.
 - Always prefer proper parsing of strings using 3rd party libraries, instead of trying to use regular expressions.
 They are not maintainable by novice developers.